 The centres work closely with universities, research centres and industrial companies in Denmark and abroad.
 In addition, the department's staff participate in centres based at other universities in Denmark and abroad, and the department's centres involve several of the department's own employees cutting across the borders of former sections.
 The old departmental structure has therefore largely disappeared and been replaced by scientific communities with shared interests, shared instruments and collaboration about graduate schools.

 The activities at the centres have, of course, rubbed off on the Department of Chemistry, which has experienced a major boost in recent years, both financially and academically.
 As an additional benefit, many researchers from Denmark, as well as other countries, have applied for work at the department, which has obviously strengthened the international environment.
 While the number of members of the permanent academic staff have been more or less constant at the department, the technical and administrative staff was considerably reduced in this period.
 Conversely, there has been a considerable increase in the number of postdoctoral scholars and PhD students.
-The result has been a lack of laboratories, and the groups of researchers have had to go on forays in adjacent buildings to find room for their activities.
+The result has been a lack of laboratories, and the research groups have had to go on forays in adjacent buildings to find room for their activities.

 In many ways, the new centre structure is similar to the original structure with sections.
 The centre director (in practice always a professor) is currently responsible for research at the centre – in the old days it was the professor who was responsible for the section.
 In that sense, there is not much difference between a centre and a section.
 However, there is one major difference: The grants to the centres always come from foundations using external assessors.
 The assessments and the subsequent control ensure that only the very best applications are awarded grants.
 This guarantees the quality of the research carried out at the centres.
-In addition, there is a de facto requirement regarding collaboration – partnership – with groups of researchers outside the department's own sphere.
+In addition, there is a de facto requirement regarding collaboration – partnership – with groups of scientists outside the department's own sphere.
 This ensures a high international level of research, but the price for this success is high: The centre management uses a considerable amount of energy writing applications and documenting progress along the way.

 In 2003, the University Act was again amended.
 The university once more became a self-governing institution with a board in charge of appointing the rector.
 The rector appointed the deans, who in turn appointed the heads of departments and directors of studies.
 The department boards were abolished and the responsibility for running the departments now rested with the heads of departments.
 This remains the case today.